samtcwong/yotepresto-automator/README.md

 1. Refreshing the loan out page to see if there were new loans for me to lend out the minimum amount of 200 pesos (ie. executing a diversification strategy).
 2. Missing opportunities when I wasn't able to refresh the loan out page due to not being a robot.
 3. Manually exporting my data from the yotepresto Web UI.
-4. Overcoming limitations in the 'Autoinvest' feature which was recently released
+4. Overcoming limitations in the 'Autoinvest' feature which was released at the start of March, 2020.

-*Auto pretty much what this tool does.

-However, there are limitations with 'Autoinvest', which you can read on their [site](yotepresto.com).

 ## Features